Within This Page

 C. Durable / Functional

-Design of warehouses is to be based on the dead and live load requirements of the structure as it will be built.
+Design of warehouses is based on the dead and live load requirements of the structure as it will be built.
 Snow, wind, and seismic loads shall be considered where they are applicable.
 Racking in seismic areas must be built stronger and be better braced.

 Wind-driven rain can easily penetrate the vast surface areas of the warehouse walls.
 Design walls to permit any infiltrating water to evaporate harmlessly without collecting in the wall cavities or damaging stored product.